 - 6. Review the size and composition of the Board and its committees based on qualifications, skills and personal qualities sought in Board members.
 Review annually the composition of Board committees and appoint chair of committees.
 Review annually, upon recommendation of the Human Resources and Corporate Governance Committee, the mandates of the Board and of its committees, as well as the position descriptions. - 7.
 Ensure that the effectiveness of the policy on selecting candidates for director positions and on diversity among directors is measured. - 8.
 Approve annually the Board nominees for election by shareholders. - 9.
-Determine the independence of directors annually pursuant to the rules on the independence of directors. - 10.
+Upon recommendation of the Human Resources and Corporate Governance Committee, determine annually the independence of directors pursuant to the rules on the independence of directors. - 10.
 Review and approve the Corporation's management proxy circular as well as its annual information form and all documents or agreements requiring its approval. - 11.
 Receive annual confirmation from the Board's various committees that all matters required under their mandate have been covered. - 12.
-Receive the Chair of the Board's report (or the Lead Director's) on the annual assessment of the overall effectiveness of the Board. - 13.
+Receive the Chair of the Board's report (or the Vice Chair of the Board and Lead Director's report) on the annual assessment of the overall effectiveness of the Board. - 13.
 Ensure that the directors have all the support they require in order to fully perform their duties.